 Prior to the commencement of lessons parents/caregivers should complete an enrollment form for their child and family which lists, emergency contact details, medical history or conditions, a consent to participate and relevant student information including learning considerations.
 Teachers should then utilise this form when developing their lesson plans so that they can implement effective teaching practices and risk management strategies.

-For example teachers may identify students with asthma, epilepsy or hearing impairments.
+For example, teachers may identify students with asthma, epilepsy or hearing impairments.
 Each student will have different needs and therefore teachers must communicate with parents about their child’s specific needs and the best way to address them.

 In the AUSTSWIM Teacher of Swimming and Water Safety manual, teachers can find some useful information on medical considerations and criteria for exclusion of students who are unwell.
 Generally speaking children, parents or teachers who have diarrhoea, vomiting, high temperatures or unusual rashes should not participate in swimming lessons.
 Before recommencing lessons, teachers should encourage parents/caregivers to seek professional medical advice.

 Teachers have a responsibility to ensure the safety of their class.
-For this reason teachers should take a roll call at the beginning and end of their class and continue to actively monitor their students throughout the duration of the lesson.
+For this reason, teachers should take a roll call at the beginning and end of their class and continue to actively monitor their students throughout the duration of the lesson.
 Teachers must also plan activities that are safe for their students to participate in.

-For example teaching children to dive in shallow water is extremely dangerous and could result in a spinal cord injury.
-It is advised that teachers educate parents and students on the importance of checking water depths, reading pool signage and never diving into water at the beach, river or lake as there is often hidden rocks, logs or debris which may cause injury.
+For example, teaching children to dive in shallow water is extremely dangerous and could result in a spinal cord injury.
+It is advised that teachers educate parents and students on the importance of checking water depths, reading pool signage and never diving into the water at the beach, river or lake as there is often hidden rocks, logs or debris which may cause injury.